FrancescaV/GettingAndCleaningData/README.md

 Note, Rmarkdown would have been much better for this.....

+The R commands used in the script are in italic.

 ### 1. Merge the training and the test sets to create one data set.